Parallel Peeling Algorithms: Introduction

-Perhaps surprisingly, we cannot find an analysis of parallel peeling in the literature, although early work by Karp, Luby, and Meyer auf der Heide on PRAM simulation uses an algorithm similar to peeling to obtain $O(\log \log n)$ bounds for load balancing \cite{KLM}, and we use other load balancing arguments \cite{ABKU,vocking} for inspiration.
+Our results are closely related to work of Achlioptas and Molloy \cite{achlio}.
+With different motivations than our own, they show that at most $O(\log n)$ rounds of peeling are needed to find the (possibly non-empty) $k$-core both above and below the threshold edge density $c_{k, r}^*$.
+Our $O(\log \log n)$ upper bound below the threshold is an exponential improvement on their $O(\log n)$ bound, while our $\Omega(\log n)$ lower bound above the threshold demonstrates the tightness of their upper bound in this regime.
+Perhaps surprisingly, we cannot find other analyses of parallel peeling in the literature, although early work by Karp, Luby, and Meyer auf der Heide on PRAM simulation uses an algorithm similar to peeling to obtain $O(\log \log n)$ bounds for load balancing \cite{KLM}, and we use other load balancing arguments \cite{ABKU,vocking} for inspiration.
 We also rely heavily on the framework established by Molloy \cite{Molloy} for analyzing the $k$-core of random hypergraphs.

+Subsequent to our work, Gao \cite{gao} has provided an alternative proof of an $O(\log \log n)$ upper bound on the number of rounds required to peel to an empty core when the edge density is below the threshold $c_{k, r}^*$.
+Her proof, short and elegant, obtains a leading constant of $\frac{1}{\log\left(k(r-1)/r\right)}$, larger than the constant $\frac{1}{\log ((k-1)(r-1))}$ obtained through our more detailed analysis.

+\textbf{Paper Outline.} Section \ref{sec:belowthresh} characterizes the round complexity of the peeling process when the edge density is a constant strictly below the threshold $c_{k, r}^*$, showing that the number of rounds required is $\frac{1}{\log((k-1)(r-1))}\log \log n + O(1)$.
+Section \ref{sec:above} shows that when the edge density is a constant strictly above the threshold $c_{k, r}^*$, the number of rounds required is $\Omega(\log n)$.
+Section \ref{sec:experiment} presents simulation results demonstrating that our theoretical analysis closely matches the empirical evolution of the peeling process.
+Section \ref{sec:GPU} describes our GPU-based IBLT implementation.
+Our IBLT implementation must deal with a fundamental issue that is inherent to \emph{any} implementation of a parallel peeling algorithm, regardless of the application domain: the need to avoid peeling the same item multiple times.
+Consequently, the peeling process used in our IBLT implementation differs slightly from the one analyzed in Sections \ref{sec:belowthresh} and \ref{sec:above}.
+In Appendix \ref{sec:peelsubtable} we formally analyze this variant of the parallel peeling process, demonstrating that it terminates significantly faster than might be expected.

+As discussed above, the hidden constant in the additive $O(1)$ term in the upper bound of Section \ref{sec:belowthresh} depends on the distance between the edge density and the threshold density $c^*_{k, r}$; we refer to this distance as $\nu$.
+Section \ref{sec:distance} extends the analysis of Section \ref{sec:belowthresh} to precisely characterize this dependence, demonstrating that there is an additive $\Theta(1/\sqrt{\nu})$ term in the number of rounds required.
+Section \ref{sec:conclusion} concludes.